davidglevy/databricks-hail-installation/README.md

 ## Known Issues

 You need to explicitly invoke hail's init like so: `hl.init(sc=sc,idempotent=True, quiet=True, skip_logging_configuration=True)`.
 Do this before you use the hail methods

+Currently this build assumes 1 version of Hail per workspace, we'll later build seperate artifact locations to enable multiple versions.

 ## Instructions